Gmuslow/Minesweeper-AI-X/README.md

 pip install gym

 To train the q-table, run:
-python agent/evaluator.py train BOARD_SIZE
+python agent/evaluator.py train BOARD_SIZE NUM_BOMBS

 where BOARD_SIZE represents the dimensions of the board (ONLY WORKS ON SQUARE BOARDS)

-To return an action corresponding to a state, run: python agent/evaluator.py test BOARD_SIZE
+To return an action corresponding to a state, run: python agent/evaluator.py test BOARD_SIZE NUM_BOMBS

 This will print out the square that the model decided to click on to the file result.txt